pennhanlee/tp/docs/UserGuide.md

 ### Viewing details of a book : `View`

-Shows a list of all books in the Storage Library.
+Shows all details of one specified book.

 Format: `view INDEX`
 * View the title, bookmark and percentage completed of a specified book.